cmu-sei/crucible/docs/cite/index.md

 ### Submissions

 The following image shows the Roles Administration Page.
-Here administrators can keep track of all the score submissions provided by the different teams during an exercise.
+Here, administrators can keep track of all the score submissions provided by the different teams during an exercise.
 This will allow administrators to compare their scores with the official score, as well as keep track of which teams are on a good track and which are not.

-Additional functionalities including copying the entire score, as well as deleting a score submitted by a team.
+Additional functionalities include copying the entire score, as well as deleting a score submitted by a team.

 ![Submissiosn Admin OE](../assets/img/submissionsAdmin.png)

 ### Users

 The following image shows the Users Administration Page.
-Here administrators can add and delete users.
+Here, administrators can add and delete users.
 Additionally, administrators will be able to assign the necessary permissions to each user.

 The available permissions are:

-- SystemAdmin: Permission that will grant an user all administration privileges on the CITE application.
+- System Admin: Permission that will grant a user all administration privileges on the CITE application.
-- ContentDeveloper: Will be provided the permission to manage other CITE Admin pages except the Users Admin page and their permissions.
+- Content Developer: Will be provided the permission to manage other CITE Admin pages except the Users Admin page and their permissions.
-- CanSubmit: The users is allowed to submit a score for the different moves on an exercise.
+- Can Submit: The users is allowed to submit a score for the different moves on an exercise.
-- CanModify: The user is allowed to modify a score for previous moves on an exercise.
+- Can Modify: The user is allowed to modify a score for previous moves on an exercise.
-- CanIncrementMove: The user is given the permission to increment the current move during an exercise.
+- Can Increment Move: The user is given the permission to increment the current move during an exercise.

 ![Users Admin OE](../assets/img/usersAdmin.png)

 **Add a User**

-Assuming that the users has been granted the appropriate permissions by the exercise administrator, follow these steps to add a User.
+Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a User.

 ![Add User OE](../assets/img/addUser.png)